 This book will make you think – Clio lives life feeling deeply & always fighting against the next injustice.
 As she ages it appears she’s judged more for not changing, toning down and conforming to society’s expectations of women.

 If you enjoy feisty characters and a thought provoking read, then I highly recommend this book.
 As one of the characters, Neil says: “We all have our different memories of Clio.”
 Ultimately it’s interesting to see how everyone has a different relationship with and a different understanding of Clio – all drawn in by her irresistible personality.

-Cosy wee reads, is all about celebrating Scottish fiction and the book mentioned in this blog post is the type of fiction you can expect to find in a cosy wee reads package.
-You can find out more about subscriptions and one-off gifts here.
+Cosy wee reads is all about celebrating Scottish fiction and the book mentioned in this blog post is the type of fiction you can expect to find in a cosy wee reads surprise book gift.
+You can find out more about monthly subscriptions and one-off book gifts here.